 Associations Between PROs and Dose

-Various statistical approaches characterized associations between PROs and dose.
-OARs and PRO items relevant to a given toxicity, such as xerostomia and dysphagia (Hutcheson et al., Sapir et al., McDowell et al.) were prioritized.
+.
 Kendall’s τ tests assessed correlations between numerical PRO scores and corresponding OAR doses.
-As dose objectives are implemented to ensure that the risk of treatment-related toxicities are acceptably low, we stratified patients according to whether their OAR dose was less than vs. greater than planning objectives.
-For parotid glands, we stratified patients according to whether the minimum of ipsilateral and contralateral parotid gland doses exceeded the planning objective.
-Mean scores for each patient subgroup were compared using Mann-Whitney U tests.
-Odds ratios indicated whether patients with OAR dose exceeding the planning objective had an increased likelihood of reporting moderate/severe symptoms.
-Significance of odds ratios was determined using Fisher’s exact test.
+For parotid glands, we stratified patients according to whether the minimum of ipsilateral and contralateral parotid gland doses exceeded the XX Gy planning objective.
+Mean PRO scores for each patient subgroup were compared using Mann-Whitney U tests.
+Odds ratios indicated whether patients with OAR dose exceeding the planning objective had an increased likelihood of reporting moderate/severe symptoms, with significance from Fisher’s exact test.
 Tests were repeated for planned dose and delivered dose.

-The cross-sectional design of this study allowed us to consider differences in PROs and OAR dose for patients with shorter-term (<1 year) vs. longer-term (≥1 year) durations since treatment.
-Patients reporting moderate/severe symptoms after 1 year are more likely to have permanent toxicities (Memtsa et al., Petkar et al.) and are prioritized in ART protocols (see Discussion).

 Estimating the Benefit of Adaptive Replanning

 For PRO items strongly associated with delivered dose, we estimated the potential effect of ART dose corrections on symptom severity.
 Patients were considered to have dose increases potentially correctable by replanning (“correctable increases”) if: their OAR dose was planned below the planning objective, but increased above the objective during treatment; their OAR dose was planned above the planning objective, and increased during treatment.